Year Of Birth

 And just as each life insurance company has its own way of calculating premiums, each life insurance company operates in a unique way, under distinct financial conditions, and with its own set of guidelines for how to do business.
 Whereas some companies emphasize great customer service throughout your policy term, others believe that distributing benefits in the event of a claim is the best way to treat customers.
-There are small and large companies; national and local, each with its own strengths and weaknesses.
+There are small and large companies, national and local insurers, each with its own strengths and weaknesses.
 These are some things to consider, in addition to the actual prices, when looking at life insurance quotes.

-Can you show me some examples?
+Can you show me some examples of life insurance rates?

 Definitely.
 To start out, let’s find some insurance for Jane.
 She’s 25 years old, in excellent health, and lives in beautiful Ocean City, New Jersey.
 She’s about to have a baby, and wants to have coverage of $300,000 until her son turns 20.
 She decides the best policy for her would be a 20 year level term policy.

 At that coverage amount, and with those specifications, she can get a policy for between $12 and $17 per month.
 Plus, she’s got options: nine different insurance companies have a policy within that price range, according to our Life Insurance Quotes tool above.